Understanding and supporting the LGBTQ community starts with language

 “There is a lot of learning.
 A lot of people go in thinking they have a decent amount of knowledge and always come out surprised,” says Wolfe, who teaches the course.
 “Acceptance isn’t a substitute for education.”

-The training also touches on intersectionality — a reminder that the initials “LGBTQ” encompasses more than the five words it stands for.
+The training also touches on intersectionality — a reminder that the initialism “LGBTQ” encompasses more than the five words it stands for.

 “When we talk about the LGBTQ population, I always remind people we’re also talking about people of color, we’re talking about people with disabilities,” Wolfe says.
 “These are all people who are part of this community, and they experience the world very differently from straight cis people and LGBTQ people who are white.”